Flaubert’s “Sentimental Education”, II

 I feel guilty, because Flaubert probably spent hours writing that paragraph, but when I came to it I just skimmed past, because who cares?
 Likewise, when the woman Frederic has pursued for years takes him on a guided tour of her husband’s ceramics factory in order to keep him from declaring his love, that’s hilarious, but did Flaubert really have to spend two days reading up on ceramics just so he could have Mme.
 Arnoux use the terms “drabblers” and “roughing shop” correctly?
 There’s tons of that stuff, and Flaubert worked so hard on it, but I just don’t care.

 Is not Mme.
 Arnoux, heaping up facts into a barrier making communication impossible, the very image of the realistic novelist?
-Or is it Frederic, the obsessive lover, who is reminded of his supposed beloved by every tiny detail of pretty much anything?
+Or is it Frédéric, the obsessive lover — who is reminded of his supposed beloved by every tiny detail of pretty much anything?
 (Here we are, back with Petrarch again).

-Frederic is the most inept seducer ever, and he ends up relaying messages between the wealthy man to whom he has attached himself, the man’s wife whom he is intent on seducing, and the man’s mistress whom he is also intent on seducing (though 200 pages into the novel he still hasn’t scored*) — and then after that he starts offering each of them relationship counseling.
-There’s no way those scenes could be improved.
-And then, when the rich man’s lovely wife finally comes to Frederic’s place, alone — but only to wheedle a substantial never-to-be-repaid loan out of him in order to save her beloved husband from bankruptcy.
-Afterwards Frederic finally makes his play, after years of pining, and she responds with a lecture on prudence that could have come from a Kansas housewife.
-And then finally Frederic fights a comic duel to defend the good name of M. Arnoux…. or maybe Arnoux’s wife’s good name… or maybe Arnoux’s mistress’s good name.
-(M. and Mme.
-Arnoux were the Tom and Daisy Buchanan of their time.)
+And when the Mme.
+Arnoux’s wife finally does comes to Frederic’s place, alone, it is only to wheedle a substantial never-to-be-repaid loan out of him in order to save her beloved husband from bankruptcy; when Frédéric makes his play, after years of pining, Mme Arnoux responds with a lecture on prudence worthy of a Kansas housewife.
+Finally, Frederic fights a comic duel to defend the good name of M. Arnoux…. or maybe Mme.
+Arnoux’s good name… or maybe Arnoux’s mistress’s good name.
+(Les Arnoux were the Tom and Daisy Buchanan of their time.)

 CODA